Internet Matters

 Social media influencers can bring excitement and inspiration into the lives of tweens and preteens as they share their experiences online with well-designed settings, scripts, and oftentimes spontaneity.
 Influencers, like celebrities, can have either a negative or positive influence on their young audiences, and it is crucial that children and young people are able to think critically about what they are viewing.

-As Internet Matters ambassador and psychologist Dr. Linda Papadopoulos advises, there are potential negative effects that influencers can have on a child’s self-esteem, body image and understanding of ‘real life’.
+As psychologist Dr. Linda Papadopoulos advises, there are potential negative effects that influencers can have on a child’s self-esteem, body image and understanding of ‘real life’.
 As with negative influences in real life (such as young children smoking or engaging in inappropriate behaviour), parents and carers can counter those influences by having open and transparent conversations with their children.
-Having conversations that improve critical thinking and digital literacy about what children experience online is one of the best ways to support them in the digital environment.

 There are many factors that impact behaviour, and these are different for every child.
 As parents and carers, we know our child, their interests, strengths and vulnerabilities, and should question how big a role influencers play in their life.